Konkuk University: Plus Semester System

 As an alternative to the prevalent 2-semester, 4-year undergraduate programs, Konkuk University introduced the Plus Semester System which will allow students to take initiative in designing their own curriculum.
 The innovative system is part of an effort to make university education more student-focused and tailored to meet changing industry demands.
 Konkuk students will be able to choose from a variety of options, including the 2+One-Semester On-The-Job Training program, 3+1 Employment program, 7+1 Self-Designed Semester program, and 4+1 Bachelor's and master's degree program.
 The 2+One-Semester program allows students to gain work experience during the semester and take classes to fulfill course requirements for their majors during the vacation.
 For the 7+1 program, students will design their plans for external activities prior to the beginning of the semester.
 The activities are to develop expertise in areas of interest rather than being limited to opening a new business or finding employment.
 Once the plans are approved, students receive up to 15 credits once they submit completion reports.
 The Center for Integrated Science and Technology, which will include four departments in biotechnology and another four in engineering, will offer the 4+1 Bachelor's and master's degree program.

-Transportation

-The Seoul campus is adjacent to the Konkuk University Station, which is serviced by Seoul Subway Line 2 and Line 7.
-The circular Line 2 offers easy access to downtown Seoul within one hour.
-Line 7 links the northern part of the city to the popular Gangnam District.